2 Ingredient CopyCat 3 Musketeers

 - In a microwave-safe bowl melt the remaining almond bark in 30 second intervals until smooth.

-- Cut the marshmallow mixture into bite size pieces or bars then dip into melted almond bark.
+- Cut the marshmallow mixture into bite size pieces or bars with a sharp knife, then dip into melted almond bark.
 Tap on the side of the bowl to remove excess chocolate then place on waxed paper until harden.

 This content may contain affiliate links.
 We earn a commission at no extra cost to you if you make a purchase.
 We may earn money, free services or complementary products from the companies mentioned in this post.
 All opinions are ours alone…